-Direction 1 - Turn grey to green
+- Direction 1 Turn grey to green

-Direction 2 - Greening for all
+- Direction 2 Greening for all

-Direction 3 - Cool and calm spaces
+- Direction 3 Cool and calm spaces

-Direction 4 - Greener buildings
+- Direction 4 Greener buildings

-Direction 5 - Nature in the city
+- Direction 5 Nature in the city

-Direction 6 - Greening together
+- Direction 6 Greening together

 The City of Sydney will prioritise greening initiatives to address any inequities, to provide the greatest benefit, and to assist our most vulnerable communities.
-The Strategy outlines the benefits, opportunities and obstacles to greening in our city and how we plan to implement and provide a cool, calm, beautiful and resilient place to live, work and visit.
+The Strategy outlines the benefits, opportunities and obstacles to greening in the city and how the city plans to implement and provide a cool, calm, beautiful and resilient place to live, work and visit.